Ideas & Insights / All Grantee Impact Stories / Ideas & Insights Grantee Impact Story

 Nature-Based Accounting

 The formal integration of natural capital into national and business accounting systems is a relatively recent development that has gained significant momentum in the past few years.
-Here is a primer on what it means and why we need it:
+Here is a look at what it means and why we need it:

 1. Over half of the world’s gross domestic product — approximately $44 trillion — depends on nature’s work, according to the World Economic Forum’s Global Risks Report 2024.
 These ecosystem services contribute to food production, clean water provisions, and raw materials.